Lake Lure, North Carolina: Tourism

-Recreation and tourism have become crucial to the town's economy; challenges to this industry have included the Party Rock wildfire and the COVID-19 pandemic.
+Recreation and tourism have become crucial to the town's economy; challenges to this industry have included the Party Rock wildfire, the COVID-19 pandemic, and Hurricane Helene.

 In 1999, Pine Gables was added to the National Register of Historic Places.

 Lake Lure was a primary filming location for Dirty Dancing, and hosts an annual festival event honoring the movie.

 Located on Memorial Highway, The Right Track Toy Train Museum, opened in 2011, features a large display of toy train memorabilia previously belonging to Larry Keyes.
 Larry's widow, Peggy, opened the museum to honor her late husband, and 100% of the museum's proceeds are donated to pancreatic cancer research.